jthack/hydeout/_posts/2023-07-31-ai-creativity.md

 ---

 ![](https://i.imgur.com/5JwxDjF.png){: width="400" }
-Is generative AI output novel creation or simple imitation?
+Is generative AI output a novel creation or simple imitation?

 I've heard many people say that LLMs (and generative AI overall) don't create new things.
 They can only output variations of what was put in.
 I disagree.
 Let's dig into why.